echojc/Tamago/README.md

 </fire>
 ```

-completes with the bullet's direction set to -45 degrees (`180 + 45 + 180`).
+completes with the bullet's direction set to -45 degrees (`90 + 45 + 180`).
 In
-this implementation the bullet ends up pointing at 180 degrees.
+this implementation, the bullet ends up pointing at 180 degrees.